 The meaning of a word is not always 100% clear, because a word can have different meanings (funny can mean “funny,” but also “strange”).
 The word analysis gives the search query a specific direction.

 Comparison of the search term

-Now the web contents are compared with the search term, e.g. how often this keyword appears in the index, in headings and in the running text.
+Now the web contents are compared with the search term, e.g., how often this keyword appears in the index, in headings, and the running text.

 In most cases, there are still millions of pages that contain the search term.
 The algorithms now select according to the frequency of the search term, its topicality, user-friendliness, trustworthiness, external links to the page (…) and finally according to how often users clicked on the result because it seemed most suitable to them.

 The own location, the search history, the used language as well as the search preferences refine the preselection of the search results.
 For example, it makes a difference whether you are looking for “Football” in Germany or the USA.